 Step 2

-Remove from heat and let cool.
+Remove from heat and let cool to room temperature.
 Slather your favorite sandwich with it, alongside a serving of air fryer steak fries or curly fries!

 Recipe Notes